bastihilger/october-mediathumb/README.md

 ## Where are the thumbnails stored?

-In a "_mediathumbs" (which is created automatically) folder in your storage media folder.
+In a mediathumb folder in your storage media folder (which is created automatically, also see "Custom folder name" above).

 ## Does it work with Amazon S3?